NednotZed/Adventure-Games/README.md

 Currectly in the game...

 A name system where you can create your own name and 1 of 18 random names, a gender system which effects dialogue and the name of your spouse, a choice system where choices can effect the future of the game, currently 1 major choice in the game, currently 7-10 minutes of playtime, and a bunch of bugs that will be ironed out in future versions.

+Also, all of the code here use Python.
+Keep this in mind before attempting to play a version of the game.